-Weigh-in: Teams will be registered together and in the order they arrive.
-Please have your student ID ready for inspection at registration.
-Athletes will not be registered if photographic ID is not shown.
-Those failing to make weight will be allowed to try again two times within the registration period.
+Team registration & weigh-in: Coaches, volunteers and athletes must all attend registration and show their photo ID.
+Volunteers will register first, followed by teams’ athletes and coaches who will be registered in their groups together in the order the team arrived.
+Athletes are required to show both their photo ID and student ID card at registration.
+Athletes failing to make weight will be allowed to try again two times within the registration period.
 There will be a maximum -/+200 g allowance for players being under/over their weight division at the weigh-in which will be strictly applied.
 Sparring competitors who fail to meet their weight may change weight divisions at the cost of a £20 fee at registration.

 Check-in: All participants, competitors, coaches, volunteers and officials may only enter or exit the competition area via the check-in area.
 Competitors must present themselves to the check-in area arrive 2 full matches in advance of each scheduled sparring bout and 3 rounds in advance of a pre-scheduled patterns round, while patterns finalists must arrive 5 minutes in advance of a scheduled patterns final to learn the final’s match order).

-Your Event-ID Card that will be provided at registration must be presented every time when passing through check-in and to the competition area desk prior to the bout.
+Your Event-ID Card, provided at registration, must be presented every time when passing through check-in and to the competition area desk prior to the bout.
 Players must wait in the designated waiting areas at court-side.
-Only one sparring coach (required) and up to one physiotherapist or team doctor (optional) may accompany a sparring competitor.
-Competitors and coaches must enter and then exit the competition area by the same route directly after their match is concluded.
+Only one sparring coach (required) and up to one physiotherapist or team doctor (optional) may accompany each athlete.
+Athletes and coaches must enter and then exit the competition area by the same route directly after their match is concluded.

 Protests: No video replay service is available.
 At the organisers discretion coaches will be allowed to politely raise their arm to alert the referee where they believe a technical error has occurred e.g., the referee indicated for a penalty or technical point but this was not applied or applied to the wrong player on the scoreboard; the referee may then at their discretion pause the match and consult with their corner judges / court desk.
 No judgement made by officials – including scoring of points and application of penalties – may be protested by a coach if protest cards have not been issued.
 Coaches must abide by the competition rules at all times and may be disqualified from coaching duties for the remainder of the competition if they are deemed to have breached these rules or the BSTF participant agreement.